Elohim Theological University President / JCCAE Director

 Many spiritual leaders provide guidance to people in crises.
 This could include individuals experiencing marriage problems or dealing with the death of a loved one, drugs addiction and spiritual confusion.
 As a clinical pastoral counselor, you might work in a church or other setting where ministry happens, but you typically won't be employed as a pastor or other clergy member.
 Instead, this is a separate christian counseling position.In certain settings, you might be referred to as a chaplain.
 Chaplains provide counseling services to people of all different faiths, whereas counselors working in ministry settings may primarily counsel people of their own congregation or faith.
 In addition to completing a formal training program, you need a mixture of skills to excel as a clinical pastoral counselor.
 In order to get people to open up and feel consoled, it's important that you have good supportive listening skills and are able to build rapport with others.
 For this particular type of counseling, you'll also need a thorough knowledge and understanding of Christianity and other faiths.
 You may reference the Bible or other religious sources in providing consolation or inspiration.

 ETU/JCCAE does not offer any type of licensing in the areas of psychology, mental health, family counseling or professional counseling.
 Our programs are not intended to supplant any academic program accredited by national or regional organizations such as CHEA, Middle State, or other agencies engaged in this type of activity.
-However, our programs are designed to give our students understanding in the area of pastoral counseling and chaplaincy within a clinical approach based on what the Bible defines as behavior problems and with the purpose of assisting members of the faith community in establishing a criterion of behavior and biblical analysis according to biblical ethics and morality.
+However, our programs are designed to give our students understanding in the area of Christians and pastoral counseling including chaplaincy within a clinical approach based on what the Bible defines as behavior problems and with the purpose of assisting members of the faith community in establishing a criterion of behavior and biblical analysis according to biblical ethics and morality.
 Leaving this clarified, we define our programs as clinical pastoral counseling based on the ethics of behavior and morals that emerge from the Bible.

 As a Christian, each individual must decide if he or she wants to provide counsel as an agent of the state or as a servant of the Church (Body of Christ).
 If you have a Divine call on your life to counsel and minister to the hurting, then a state license may not provide the best option to fulfill God’s calling on your life.
 ETU or JCCAE is not a state license, not the equivalent of a state licensure, nor a substitute for a state license, rather something distinctly different.
 Most states have regulatory laws governing the practice of psychology.
 Many of them also legislate the practice of general counseling.
 The laws vary from state to state.
 For example, some states have a counselor category called “Licensed Professional Counselor.”
 Therefore, ETU and JCCAE requires its pastoral counselors to clearly identify their degrees as religious nature not academic” .
 This helps to ensure that the ETU-JCCAE trained counselor is operating within legal and ethical standards, and maintaining the public’s trust and confidence as a pastoral counselor, chaplains and clergy member.
 State regulatory laws help to protect the public and ensure professionalism within the counseling profession for very good reasons.
 ETU and JCCAE strives also to attain a similar goal within the Christian community and, at the same time, operate within compliance with state laws.
 Most states still recognize that counseling is one of the responsibilities of the Church and its’ clergy.